juliajonesuk/GBS_analysis_cloud_tutorial/03_computer_setup.rst

  ls -al ~ | grep profile

-If this return nothing (blank), you don't have a shell start up script.
+If this returns nothing (blank), you don't have a shell start up script.
 Create one with this command

 .. code-block:: bash